CoryLR/user-routine/README.md

 * [ ] Add a tutorial walk-through to the demo page, using User Routine to showcase User Routine
 * [ ] (Maybe) Add count action to count instances of a particular CSS selector
 * [ ] Improve tutorialMode by automating progress via `await` and other actions instead of relying on the Next button
+* [ ] Separate actions into externally-callable functions